 Who We Are

-Each child is born totally dependent on the relationships they develop with their parents and their caregivers, the people who are closest to them.
-These first relationships are the foundation for young children’s growth and development in social, emotional, behavioral, language and cognitive domains.
+Each child is born totally dependent on the relationships they develop with their first relationships – their parents and caregivers.
+These relationships provide the foundation for young children’s growth and development in social, emotional, behavioral, language and cognitive domains.

 Features of the training program include:

-A young child’s social and emotional development, that is a positive sense of self and of others, can only be developed in the context of relationships.
-Social and emotional development, or mental health, begins from the first day of life and future growth and experiences are based on what a young child internalizes about themselves and others.
+A young child’s positive sense of self and of others can only be developed in the context of relationships.
+Our social and emotional development, or mental health, begins from the first day of life.
+And future growth and experiences are based on what a young child internalizes about themselves and others.